j2store/userguide/adv-ecommerce-analytics.md

 This app allows you to use Google Analytics – Enhanced Ecommerce feature.
 You can track the user behavior across your e-commerce store starting from product views to thank you page.

+> YOU NEED AT LEAST J2STORE VERSION 3.2.10+ TO USE THIS APP

 ### Requirements

 1. PHP version 5.4 or higher

 2. Joomla version 3.x or higher

 3. J2Store version 3.2.10 or above

 ### Installation

 1. Download E-commerce Google Analytics app from our site's extensions section and install it using Joomla installer.

 2. After installing the app, go to J2Store > Apps and click Enable on E-commerce Google Analytics to activate the app.

 3. Once enabled, click on Open to configure the basic settings of the app.

 ### How to get Google Analytics ID ?